 Submit individual images or a thematically linked series of photographs or photo-based work, along with a written statement about your work, factual information about your images and/or project concept.
 You must submit a minimum of 3 images with a maximum of 10.

 Submission Deadline: October 20th, 2019 5pm (Calgary/MST)

 Notification: November 15th, 2019

 Fee: $35 for 3 images; additional images may be submitted for $5 each, up to 10 total.

 Travis Cole is the current executive director of PAVED Arts, a Saskatoon based artist-run centre that focuses on new media practice, as well as director and co-curator of Saskatoon’s annual audio art festival, Sounds Like, currently in its 9th year.
 Previous to this, he was managing editor of BlackFlash Magazine, a national contemporary visual arts magazine with a focus on photography and new media.
 Prior to moving to Saskatoon, Travis lived in Winnipeg where he co-founded the micro-cinema collective Open City Cinema and helped launch the annual Winnipeg Underground Film Festival (WUFF) in 2013.
 He has also previously worked for WNDX Festival of Moving Image, Border Crossings Magazine, and Video Pool Media Arts Centre.

 What artforms are accepted as submissions?

-Submissions can include photographs that have been made using any camera, on film and digital and that incorporate a photographic process.
-Works that are photo-based and 2 dimensional such as photocollage are also welcomed.
+Submissions can include photographs that have been made using any camera, analogue and digital and that incorporate a photographic process.
+Works that are photo-based and 2 dimensional such as photocollage are also welcomed, however if you would like to submit a 3D piece please contact firstname.lastname@example.org to see if your work can be physically and logistically exhibited.
 There are no restrictions on when the submitted images were taken.

 What are the submission image file requirements?